-Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LP (Illinois, USA), Mayer Brown International LLP (England), Mayer Brown (a Hong Kong partnership) and Taul & Chequer Advogados (a Brazilian law partnership) (collectively the "Mayer Brown Practices") and non-legal service providers, which provide consultancy services (the "Mayer Brown Practices and Mayer Brown Consultancies").
-The Mayer Brown Practices and Mayer Brown Consultancies are established in various jurisdictions and may be a legal person or a partnership.
-Details of the individual Mayer Brown Practices and Mayer Brown.
-Qual Mayer Brown.
-Qual Mayer Brown Erown.
-Details and I rights reserved.
-Attorney Adverting, Prior results do not guarantee a similar outcome.
+Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LLP (Illinois, USA), Mayer Brown International LLP (England), Mayer Brown (a Hong Kong partnership) and Tauil & Chequer Advogados (a Brazilian law partnership) (collectively the "Mayer Brown Consultancies") and non-legal service providers, which provide consultancy services (the "Mayer Brown Consultancies").
+The Mayer Brown Practices and Mayer Brown Consultancies are established in various jurisdictions and may be a legal person or a partnership, Details of the individual Mayer Brown Practices and Mayer Brown Consultancies can be found in the Legal Notices section of our website.
+"Mayer Brown logo are the trademarks of Mayer Brown. @ 2018 Mayer Brown Law All rights reserved.
+Attorney Advertising, Prior results do not guarantee a similar outcome.